The Best Korean Beef Pot Roast For Cozy Winter Nights

 Notes

-• Adjust sweetness or saltiness by tasting the sauce before finishing.
+• Adjust sweetness or saltiness to taste

 Tips & Tricks for the Perfect Korean Beef Pot Roast